 - Cell phone

-- Laptop and card readers and cables to connect to handheld GPS
+- Laptop, card readers, and cables to connect to the handheld GPS

 - Digital camera